GitPhane/CmDowner/README.md

     1. Download the latest release from the releases tab
     2. Extract the files
     3. Launch CmDowner.bat as administrator (only for the first time)
-    4. Wait for the libraries and FFmpeg to install (Can take upto 10 mins on 100 Mbps connection)
+    4. Wait for the libraries and FFmpeg to install (Can take a while on slower internet speeds)
     5. Download!

 ## 💻System requirements
-- 🐍Any Python 3.7.x with pip or later
+- 🐍Any Python 3.9.x with pip or later
-- ⏱Windows 8.1 64-bit and up (32-bit people have to install FFmpeg manually for now)
+- ⏱Windows 8.1 64-bit or later
 - 📶Network connection
 - 💾about 250 MB of free storage space (Includes FFmpeg, Python Libs and others)